 In 2011, Kav LaOved filed a joint “Freedom of Information” petition with Gisha about the general lack of transparency regarding procedures to secure a work permit, a context that motivated the above-mentioned survey.
 Finally, facing national and international opposition to the occupation as well as this petition, the Israeli Civil Administration created a public website in 2012 geared at Israeli employers with official information on the process concerning the entrance of Palestinians into Israel.

-Long term cooperation with Palestinian workers’ unions in the OPT and the Palestinian Ministry of Labor has allowed Kav LaOved to reach thousands of workers and increase their level of awareness about Israeli labor law, as well as provide effective remedy to workers’ rights violations.
+Long-term cooperation with Palestinian workers’ unions in the OPT and the Palestinian Ministry of Labor has allowed Kav LaOved to reach thousands of workers and increase their level of awareness about Israeli labor law, as well as provide an effective remedy to workers rights violations.